Super-resolution positron emission tomography by intensity modulation: Proof of concept: Background and Theory

-where $\nu_s = 1/\delta x$ is the sampling frequency and $F^s_k(\nu)=\sum_{n=-\infty}^\infty F_k(\nu-n\nu_s).$ Inverting a system of $(2K+1)$ equations given by Eq.~\eqref{eq:SIM-freq-aliasing-1} now yields $F^s_k(\nu)$, which is the FT of the sampling function of $f(x)$, instead.
-If $\nu_s\geq 2\nu_B$, one can apply a lowpass filter to extract $F_k(\nu)$ from $F^s_k(\nu)$; otherwise, aliasing errors occur.
-In microscopy applications, the sampling condition is satisfied by using CCD photosensors whose pixel size is sufficiently small with respect to the PSF of the optics.
+is the FT of the sampling function constructed from samples of $f(x)$.
+Now, inverting equation~\eqref{eq:SIM-freq-aliasing-1} no longer yields $F_k(\nu)$ but $F^s_k(\nu)$.
+Under the condition

+one can extract $F_k(\nu)$ from $F^s_k(\nu)$ by lowpass filtering and achieve the expanded BW $\nu_B'$.
+In microscopy, the sampling condition given in equation~\eqref{eq:sampling_condition} is satisfied by using CCD or CMOS photosensors whose pixel size is sufficiently small with respect to the PSF of the optical system.

-Unfortunately, a circular PET system consisting of discrete detectors is known to yield undersampled data.
+But a cylindrical PET system consisting of discrete detectors is known to yield undersampled data.
 Let $d$ be the detector width and consider a projection profile near the center of the system.
-The coincidence response function is approximately a triangle with a base equal to $d$~\cite{ GonzalezMontoro2020Advancesindetector}.
-The FT of this response function is proportional to $(\sin(\pi\nu w)/(\pi\nu w))^2$ with $w=d/2$, which never becomes identically zero at above a certain frequency.
-However, the amplitude of this FT decays rapidly and a common practice is to define its BW using the first zero, yielding $\nu_B=2/d$.
-On the other hand, $\delta x=d$.
-Hence, $\nu_s=1/d=\nu_B/2$, violating the sampling condition.
+The coincidence response function is approximately a triangle with a base equal to $d$~\parencite{ GonzalezMontoro2020Advancesindetector}.
+The FT of this response function is proportional to $(\sin(\pi\nu w)/(\pi\nu w))^2$ with $w=d/2$.
+This function never becomes identically zero at above a certain frequency.
+However, its absolute amplitude decays rapidly and a common practice is to use its first zero as its BW, yielding $\nu_B=2/d$.
+But $\delta x=d$.
+Hence, $\nu_s=1/d=\nu_B/2$, violating equation~\eqref{eq:sampling_condition}.